vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 - The ladAkh driver recalled seeing rAmAyaNa on TV, and hearing para-tibeto-turko-mongol epic "gling gesar" or radio as a kid.

+## Death rituals
+Some texts (Tibetan book of the dead?) is read when someone dies.
+Those who could afford built commemorative stUpas (lot of them around).

 ## Clergy
 ### lAma
 - bauddha vajrayAna lAma-s function as ritualists.
 They are frequently compared to Hindu "paNDits" (ie. archakas and purohitas).